David Dreyer

-David Dreyer (born May 14, 1974) is a member of the Georgia House of Representatives and a member of the Democratic Party representing the House District 59.
+David Dreyer (born May 14, 1974) is a former member of the Georgia House of Representatives and a member of the Democratic Party representing the House District 59.

 Personal life and education

 Dreyer was born in Ringgold, Georgia and attended middle school in Roswell.
 He received a degree in Political Science and Religious Studies at Georgia State University in 2001.
 Later, Dreyer graduated from Emory University School of Law in 2004 after focusing on constitutional law and voter protection.

 Career

 Dreyer is a partner at Dreyer Sterling LLC, a law firm practicing in the areas of trial and litigation.

 Dreyer was first elected to the Georgia House of Representatives in 2016.
 He currently serves on the Higher Education, Judiciary, and Science and Technology committees in the Georgia House.

 In 2019, Dreyer represented State Senator Nikema Williams after she had been arrested during a protest over counting votes for the 2018 Georgia gubernatorial election.